chl8263/VanilaJS/README.md

 # VanilaJS

-This repository is exercise vanilaJS.
+This repository is for vanilaJS exercises.